Why Do Cats Like Catnip?

 Can I Grow Catnip?

-Catnip is a hardy perennial that is easy to grow, if no one eats it out of the ground.
+Catnip is a hardy perennial and comes back each spring and is easy to grow, if no one eats it out of the ground.
 Seedlings are available from garden stores herb sections.
 It is also easy to grow from seed.

 I often just throw some store bought catnip in the ground and there are enough seeds to provide catnip all season.
-It likes sun but will tolerage almost full shade.
+It likes sun but will tolerate almost full shade.

-It is native to Europe & Asia, however catnip has become naturalised in America & Canada after being introduced.
+It is native to Europe & Asia, however catnip has become naturalized in America & Canada after being introduced.
 There are approximately 250 species of Catnip, and this figure doesn't include hybrid species

 To dry, just cut and hang out of reach of cats.
 When it's dry, place in a closed container or plastic bag and serve as required.